spiceai/docs/spiceaidocs/docs/features/caching/index.md

 pagination_next: null
 ---

-Spice supports in-memory LRU caching of query results, which can be enabled as follows.
-This can be used to prevent many redundant queries within a small time period and improve overall performance.
+Spice supports in-memory LRU caching of query results.
+This can improve performance for redundant queries over a small period of time.

 ```yaml
 version: v1beta1